DataForWater/IWaVE/README.md

 With each optimisation strategy, setting "twosteps" = True (default = False) will run the optimisation in two steps.
 The first step employs a trimmed spectrum with reduced dimensions, and is used to identify an initial estimate of the flow velocity (depth effects are neglected during the first step, even when "depth" = 0).
 During the second step, the search of the optimum is confined within a region between 90% and 110% of the initial estimate.
 The two-steps approach can reduce the computation time by up to 50% for large problems, but it is generally less robust and is more subject to the presence of outliers.
 The increase in efficiency with the two-steps approach is marginal when using the "fast" strategy.

+### Uncertainties

+Metrics of the optimisation are returned in dictionaries "uncertainties", "quality", and "cost". ["uncertainties"]["u"], ["uncertainties"]["v"], and ["uncertainties"]["v"] are the estimated uncertainties of ["results"]["u"], ["results"]["v["results"]["d"].
+These are calculated from the Hessian of the least-squares minimisation problem solved by the "fast" strategy.
+These uncertainties are only returned if "optstrategy = fast".
+If optstrategy = "robust", then all uncertainties are returned as nans.

+Estimation of the parameter uncertainties with the "robust" strategy is more complicated because of the nature of the optimisation strategy. "quality" is a quality metric that can represent the confidence in the optimised parameters when the "robust" strategy is used.
+The quality q is obtained from the ratio of the cost functions calculated with the measured spectrum and with the (ideal) synthetic spectrum, q = 10 - 2*log10(measured_cost/ideal_cost).
+Therefore, 0 < q < 10, where 0 is the worst quality and 10 is the best quality. "cost" is the measured_cost.
+Acceptable quality may vary depending on window size, frame rate, and velocity and depth magnitude.
+Values of q < 0.7 are often indicative of poor fitting between measured and ideal spectra, which may indicate erroneous estimates of velocity.
+The water depth has a relatively small effect on the cost function, therefore high values of q are not sufficient indicators of accurate depth estimation, although low values of q are usually indicative of large uncertainties in both velocity and depth estimations.

+The keys "status" and "message" contain additional information returned by the optimisers. "status" returns a parameter indicating the exit condition.
+This may correspond to "success" of the differential_evolution optimiser when optstrategy = "robust"; or to "status" of the least_squares optimiser when optstrategy = "fast". "message" returns the "message" field with both strategies.

 ### Estimating water depth as well as x and y-directional velocity